-In-person teachers and/or Support Educators should pick up ONE walkie from office for the day.
-Any support educator also serving in the role of House Manager should pick up a walkie for the day.
+Teachers and support educators also should pick up a walkie for the day.
 Guidelines for picking up and returning walkie's for the day are as follows:

-- o Teachers will pick up walkies before 8 am in the main office, they will be assigned out by Ana or Iris.
+- Teachers will pick up walkies before 8 am in the main office, they will be assigned out by Ana or Iris.
 Teacher should keep the same walkie for the day.
 Sanitizing sprays and wipes will be provided in the main office at the time of pick-up.
-(I'm sure Ana is going to want a sign out method TBD). - o Any teacher who picks up a walkie in the morning MUST be the teacher returning walkie at the end of the day.
+(I'm sure Ana is going to want a sign out method TBD). - Any teacher who picks up a walkie in the morning MUST be the teacher returning walkie at the end of the day.
 Upon returning teachers MUST sanitize using, sanitizing sprays.

-Commonly asked questions regarding school opening for school year 2021-2022
+Commonly asked questions regarding school opening for school year 2022-2023